chbtt/adventofcode-2020/day14/README.md

 Execute the initialization program using an emulator for a version 2 decoder chip. _What is the sum of all values left in memory after it completes?_

 Your puzzle answer was `5030603328768`.

-Both parts of this puzzle are complete!
-They provide two gold stars: \*\*

-At this point, you should [return to your Advent calendar](https://adventofcode.com/2020) and try another puzzle.

-If you still want to see it, you can [get your puzzle input](https://adventofcode.com/2020/day/14/input).

-You can also this puzzle.